drmfinlay/sphinxwrapper/README.md

 sudo apt install libpocketsphinx-dev libpocketsphinx3 libsphinxbase-dev libsphinxbase3 pocketsphinx pocketsphinx-en-us
 ```

-Note: `pocketsphinx-en-us` contains both models (LM and HMM) and the pronunciation dictionary for US English.
+**Note**: `pocketsphinx-en-us` contains both models (LM and HMM) and the pronunciation dictionary for US English.
 Other models and dictionaries are available [from sourceforge](https://sourceforge.net/projects/cmusphinx/files/Acoustic%20and%20Language%20Models/).
 You can also build your own language model.
 There is information on that [here](https://cmusphinx.github.io/wiki/tutoriallm/#language-models), although it is rather involved.

 You'll also need to install the dev package for the version of Python you want to use.